Sybio/GifCreator/README.md

     "http://thisisafakedomain.com/images/pic4.jpg", // URL
 );

-// Or, load the image files from a dir (and sort them):
+// Or, load the image files from a dir (sorted):
 //$frames = "../images";

 // Optionally, set the duration (in 1/100s units) for each frame